Traumatic Brain Injuries

 • Present your case in court

-Our traumatic brain injury lawyers in Seattle, WA are not afraid to take on the insurance company, and we will do everything we can to help you recover the compensation you deserve.
+Our traumatic brain injury lawyers in Seattle, WA, are not afraid to challenge the insurance company, and we will do everything we can to help you recover the compensation you deserve.
 We have a proven track record of success, and we are ready to put our experience to work for you.

-Call (425) 585-4009 or contact us online to speak with an experienced traumatic brain injury lawyer in Washington.
+Call (425) 585-4009 or contact us online to speak with an experienced traumatic brain injury attorney in Seattle.
 Your initial consultation is free and confidential.

-We have won millions for TBI victims, including:
+We have secured millions for TBI victims, including:

 • $29.25 million: Client suffered a severe brain injury